The Intentional Frame

 “I used to fight my camera every time the sun came out.
 During my class I realized the camera was just a calculator giving me information—I am the editor.
 I now have a repeatable system to get the exact mood I want on the first shot, every time.” —Jan D.

-Case Study 002: Signature Series
+Case Study 002: Signature Study

 Detail from Pre-existing Notebook